-Rashid’s next novel is Birth of a Dark Nation (2013), the first in the Dark Nation series, the stories of African vampires brought to America during the transatlantic slave trade.
+Rashid’s novel Birth of a Dark Nation (2013), the first in the Dark Nation series, tells the stories of African vampires brought to America during the transatlantic slave trade.

 In 2017, Rashid’s play Message from ‘The Legba’ was selected as a winner of the OutWrite DC and Theatre Prometheus One Page Play Competition.
 It was staged in 2018.
 Rashid won the Elite 25 Award in Literature from Clik Magazine in 2006.

 When he is not writing, Rashid teaches.
-He also spends time volunteering through multiple nonprofit organizations and associations, including Alpha Phi Alpha Fraternity.
-In his free time, he edits BlackOrgs.net and writes for Divine Nine Lover.
-He is available for public speaking engagements on a multitude of topics.
+He also spends time volunteering through multiple nonprofit organizations and associations.
+In his free time, he edits BlackOrgs.net and Divine Nine Lover.
+Based in the District of Columbia and rural Northeastern North Carolina, he is available for public speaking engagements on a multitude of topics.

 - “‘Giving up wasn’t an option’: How one man beat the odds to graduate from college” The Washington Post

 - “Black Girls Are Magic literary mag leads to accusations of stolen brand” quoted by The Daily Dot